-igherformance omputing utput
+high-performance computing output

-Highperformance computing (HPC) on Oracle Cloud Infrastructure (OCI) accelerates the delivery of complex time-consuming numerical simulations by running a simulation’s many compute tasks in parallel across an HPC cluster’s compute nodes.
-Those compute nodes provide a reservoir of CPUs or GPUs, memory, and network bandwidth that allows you to swiftly complete a parallelized simulation too time-consuming for serial runs.
-Typical use cases include physical simulations for product design, clinical research, financial modeling, and oil and gas reservoir modeling.
-You’re also often performing multiple HPC calculations so that key design parameters can be optimized.
-Examples include selecting an airplane’s shape so that safety and performance are maximized or the design of a sophisticated financial instrument so that risk and revenue are properly balanced.
+High-performance computing (HPC) on Oracle Cloud Infrastructure (OCI) accelerates the delivery of complex time-consuming numerical simulations by running that simulation’s many compute tasks in parallel across the HPC cluster’s multiple compute nodes.
+Those compute nodes provide a reservoir of CPUs or GPUs, memory, and network bandwidth that allows you to swiftly complete a parallelized simulation that would be too time-consuming for serial execution.
+Typical use cases include physical simulations for product design, clinical research, financial modeling, oil and gas reservoir modeling, etc. Often you are also performing multiple HPC calculations so that key design parameters can be optimized.
+Examples include selecting an airplane’s shape so that safety and performance are maximized, or the design of a sophisticated financial instrument so that risk and revenue are properly balanced.

-Optimizing those design parameters requires seeing the output generated by many HPC simulations.
-This blog post show how easily you can use OCI’s Data Science service, which provides compute, memory, and a Jupyter server with the usual python libraries (numpy, pandas, and matplotlib) preinstalled to quickly develop your custom Python code to visualize your HPC output OCI Data Science also helps optimize your simulations’ design settings.
-The blog walks you through the deployment an HPC cluster on OCI, the installation of a computational fluid dynamics (CFD) code on that cluster, the parallel run of that code across the cluster, and then using Data Science to visualize the HPC output.
-We briefly discuss the key steps here, but for greater detail.
+Optimizing those design parameters requires inspecting the output generated by those many HPC simulations.
+This blog post shows how easily you can use OCI’s Data Science service, which provides compute, memory, and a Jupyter server with the usual python libraries (numpy, pandas, matplotlib, etc) preinstalled so you can quickly develop custom Python code to visualize your HPC output.
+OCI Data Science also helps optimize your simulations’ design settings.
+This blog post walks you through the deployment an HPC cluster on OCI, the installation of a computational fluid dynamics (CFD) code on that cluster, the parallel execution of that code across the cluster, and then using Data Science to visualize the HPC output.
+Key steps are briefly summarized here, but see this GitLab demo for additional details.